Global Grading Systems Uncovered

 Canadian Universities Grading Process

 For those planning to study in Canada, will first have to identify the state they wish to study in.
-The reason why applicants should identify the Canadian state for studying is because each state has a different grading system. so, some of the common ones are as follows:
+Applicants should identify the Canadian state for studying because each state has a different grading system. so, some of the common ones are as follows:

 - Alberta Grading System: There is a letter grading system which is further translated into a grade point on a GPA scale.